runtian97/JAVA/README.md

-        char c1= lookfor.next().charAt(0);                 //declare the variable which is a char in Scanner switch(c1){                                        //c1 is the one you wanna test with switch case 'a':System.out.println("this is a");      //testd by case, (notice there is ":") break;                                         //break help to jump out of structure when getting desired results case 'b':System.out.println("this is b");
+        char c1= lookfor.next().charAt(0);                 //declare the variable which is a char in Scanner switch(c1){                                        //c1 is the one you wanna test with switch case 'a':System.out.println("this is a");      //testd by case, (notice there is ":") break;                                         //break helps to jump out of structure when getting desired results, if no break, then another print will be processsed each case can have more than one operation, with semi-colon to separate case 'b':System.out.println("this is b");
             break;
             default: